Dan Rulez!

 - Checking for random encounters works by asking a random (use initiative stack) character if they would like to Test Their Luck.
 Do this once every six Dungeon Turns, or six hours while Hex Moving.
 Fail/refusal means an encounter.

 - Leaving combat can be done by taking a turn just withdrawing and nothing else.
-If you spend a second turn doing the same without having been injured (lost a Fighting roll) or specifically blocked, you leave combat, fless, run away, and otherwise may not return until it has ended.
+If you spend a second turn doing the same without having been injured (lost a Fighting roll) or specifically blocked, you leave combat, flee, run away, and otherwise may not return until it has ended.